IBM/aspera-cli/docs/README.md

 #### Listing resources

-The command `aoc admin <type> list` lists all entities of given type.
+The command `aoc admin <TYPE> list` lists all entities of given type.
 It uses paging and multiple requests if necessary.

 The option `query` can be optionally used.